MineSkin/docs/docs/wiki/faq.md

 ### How can I generate skins faster?

-Make sure you are logged in to your account and have credits available.
-If you run out of credits, skins will be generated at a slower rate.
-You can purchase more credits or a subscription to generate skins faster.
+You can upgrade your account on the [Store](https://account.mineskin.org/store) to generate skins faster and support MineSkin's development.

 ### How can I help to make generating skins faster?